truenas/documentation/content/CORETutorials/JailsPluginsVMs/Plugins/MinIOPlugin.md

 ### Migration Overview
 Users with the S3 service enabled must upgrade CORE to version **13.0-U6** and complete the migration process **before** upgrading to a later major version.

-The migration path involves [installing a MinIO Client](#installing-the-minio-client) (`mc`) release with the required feature and function support to migrate the S3 service deployment.
+The migration path involves [installing a MinIO Client](#installing-the-minio-client) (MC) release with the required feature and function support to migrate the S3 service deployment.

 Next [configure the Minio plugin](#configuring-the-minio-plugin-for-migration) deployment and then [migrate data](#migrating-data) from the MinIO S3 service deployment to it.